corpus-io/tokenize.it-smart-contracts/README.md

 ### Minting

-According to the AccessControl module, there is an admin for each role, which controls who holds this role.
 Minting is very central to the usage of this contract.
-The Minteradmin can give an address minter rights.
-For example the admin (or CEO) of the company, to create new shares.
+The Minteradmin role (see [access control](https://docs.openzeppelin.com/contracts/2.x/access-control)) can give an address minter rights.
+For example the admin (or CEO) of the company might have minting rights to create new shares.
 Each investment or vesting contract also needs minting rights in order to function.
 In addition to the right to mint, there is also a minting allowance, which needs to be issued by the Minteradmin.
 This is stored in the map `mintingAllowance`

 ### Requirements